alfin06/mini-job-board/README.md

 ## ✅ Features Implemented

-* **User Authentication**: Secure sign-up, login, and logout functionality handled by Supabase Auth.
+* **User Authentication**: Secure sign-up, login, logout, and forgot password functionality handled by Supabase Auth.
 * **Post Jobs**: Authenticated users can create new job postings through a protected route.
 * **Browse & Filter Jobs**: A public-facing homepage displays all job listings.
 Users can:
     * Search by keywords in the job title, company name, or description.